 Upper Respiratory Tract Infections in Kittens

-While there are 5 known etiologic agents that cause URI’s in cats, they tend to have similar presenting signs.
-These include sneezing, eye discharge, redness in the eyes, increased squinting/pawing at the eyes, nasal discharge, and in some cases ulcers in the mouth.
+While there are five known etiologic agents that cause URIs in cats, they tend to have similar presenting signs.
+These include sneezing, eye discharge, redness in the eyes, increased squinting/pawing at the eyes, nasal discharge, and in some cases, ulcers in the mouth.
 Some or all of these signs together form a complex we refer to as Feline Upper Respiratory Tract Infections.
-The 5 agents known to cause this are Herpes Virus, Calici Virus, Chlamydophila, Mycoplasma and Bordatella which is the same general category of bacteria known to cause Kennel Cough in dogs and whooping cough in people.
+The five agents known to cause this are Herpes Virus, Calici Virus, Chlamydophila, Mycoplasma, and Bordatella, which is the same general category of bacteria known to cause Kennel Cough in dogs and whooping cough in people.
 Some of these causes are viral, others bacterial in nature.
 Symptoms in kittens and cats can range from mild sneezing to severe ocular and nasal discharge, anorexia, and lethargy.
-In the most extreme form of the condition, severe symptoms including blindness, severe lethargy, and pneumonia can result.
+In the most extreme form of the condition, severe symptoms, including blindness, severe lethargy, and pneumonia, can result.
 These can be fatal if left untreated or not caught early enough.

-Fortunately, most causes of kitten URI’s are mild to moderate in nature and are treatable.
-Common treatment options include antiviral medications, antibiotics, and ophthalmic antibiotics to fight the infection in the eye.
+Fortunately, most causes of kitten URIs are mild to moderate in nature and are treatable.
+Common treatment options include antiviral medications, antibiotics, and ophthalmic antibiotics to fight the eye infection.
 The specific medications chosen often vary from case to case, depending on the severity of signs noted.
-It is important to note that in many cases, while antibiotics are used to treat the secondary bacterial component of the condition; they do not treat the primary viral cause.
-New anti-viral medications may be effective in treating the primary viral infection in these cases.
-In addition, some Veterinarians may also recommend an amino acid called L-Lysine.
-This may be able to boost your pet’s immune system, and has been shown to slow viral replication in laboratory conditions.
+It is important to note that while antibiotics are used to treat the secondary bacterial component of the condition in many cases, they do not treat the primary viral cause.
+New antiviral medications may be effective in treating the primary viral infection in these cases.
+Some Veterinarians may also recommend an amino acid called L-Lysine; this may be able to boost your pet’s immune system and has been shown to slow viral replication in laboratory conditions.